Magnteo/jarvis_Beta_2/AUTHOR.md

 ## command :

-    Magnteo -- Bohdan Golovko
+    Magnteo -- Bohdan Holovko

     Heyzi12 -- Shiyan Maksym

-# Magteo's contribution:
+# Magneto contribution (EN):
-    Created the file "Jarvis.py" in it he created a voice assistant and added the commands time , turn off the PC , open notepad , turn on Spotify , turn on the browse , Created a file called notepade_bookPhone.py, which records a person's name and phone number and also validates the entered phone number.
+    Created the file "Jarvis.py" where he built a voice assistant and added commands like time, shutdown PC, open notepad, launch Spotify, and open browser.
-    For this file, I created a file_txt directory where all .txt files are stored.
+    Created notepade_bookPhone.py which saves a person’s name and phone number, and also corrects phone input.
+For that file, created the file_txt folder to store all .txt files.
-    I also created a new file called tasks_manager.py — it's a task list that allows assigning priorities to tasks, and I placed another .txt file specifically for this script.
+    Made a new tasks_manager.py file — a task list that allows setting task priorities, and added another .txt file for that script.
-    Additionally, I improved the logic in Jarvis.py by adding various commands, fixed an issue when closing certain programs, and added a variety of responses for error handling.
+    Improved the logic in Jarvis.py with better command handling, fixed the issue with closing programs, and added various error responses.
+    Also implemented weather voice reporting:
+    created a separate file that fetches real-time weather data using the OpenWeatherMap API, extracts temperature, description, humidity, and wind speed, and converts everything into speakable text

 # Heyzi12 contribution: